Who We Are

 But there’s a problem – if you’re like most people, you probably don’t know how to use your spending power to support your beliefs .
 You don’t have enough information to make good choices.
 In spite of your best efforts, it’s just easier to get into your car and drive to the neighborhood big-box retailer to get your wares.

 We at The One Cup Project hear that.
-In fact, we’re in the same boat.

-For a while, we’ve been learning and growing ideas about business working as a catalyst for positive social change in the world.
+We’ve been learning and growing ideas about business working as a catalyst for positive social change in the world.
 We call it “more-than-profit.”

 We’re learning that business doesn’t have to be the bad guy.
 Businesses have the power to change the world, and if you watch the news or listen to the radio, you probably know this.
 But usually that change isn’t for the better.